datasci611/bios611-projects-fall-2019-jvazquez2/project_1/README.md

 **Approach**

-To approach these two questions (1) a bar plot with the frequencies of ‘Type of Bill Paid’ will be plotted with a color-code shading of the average amount paid, and (2) a bar plot of the frequency of meals 'Food Provided For' served throughout the duration of the year 'Date' will also be plotted.
+To approach these two questions (1) a bar plot with the frequencies of *type of bill paid* will be plotted with the *average amount paid* as the shading, and (2) a bar plot of the frequency of meals *food provided* served throughout the *duration of the year* will also be plotted.
 Having this information handy at the moment of meeting with potential donors is of great importance to communicate how important their help is.